Tatianabellagio/freqk/README.md

 ## To-do

+- [ ] debug ref-dedup: variants near chromosome ends need two regions extracted, region prior to the variant and the region between the variant and chromsome tip

 - [ ] add typical counting speed

 - [ ] add unit tests

 - [ ] add methods to structs

-- [ ] hash info for variants so that you skip duplicates?

 - [ ] cleanup hetmers subcommand

 - [ ] add q-mers?

+- [x] hash info for variants so that you skip duplicates?

 - [x] drop variants at tip of chromosome